- Although HBO GO is a great streaming service, many users reported some difficulties accessing its content.

 When you experience HBO GO issues on VPN, restart your computer or your VPN service.
 However, if this doesn’t work, try the solutions we listed below.

-FIX: HBO GO won’t work on VPN
+What can I do if HBO GO won’t work on VPN?

 1. VPN won’t connect

-- Check that you’re online
+1.1.
+Check that you’re online

 This is one of the simplest things to overlook, but it affects your VPN connection.
 Try and open a site without connecting through VPN and check if you’re online.

-There are many cases where login credentials have hindered people from connecting with their VPNs, hence they cannot watch HBO Go.
+There are many cases where login credentials have hindered users from connecting with their VPNs, hence they cannot watch HBO GO.
 Sometimes their account has expired, so they cannot connect.

 Some ISPs and networks block traffic on particular ports that can deny access to your VPN’s connection request, so check your VPN’s documentation if it requires connections on specific ports.

 If the problem is with the VPN, try to join a different network to see if it helps.
-If you can connect to the other network, then your own network is the problem so check WiFi and internet settings to see what is preventing the connection or sign in.
+If you can connect to the other network, then your own network is the problem, so check Wi-Fi and Internet settings to see what is preventing the connection or sign in.

-2. VPN keeps disconnecting
+3. VPN keeps disconnecting